 This idea seems to have the sort of longevity which one might expect from a theory which is in fact correct, and the main challengers seem to mainly dispute the nature of the washed-out mediator (i.e. some claim it must be nitric oxide, ATP, carbon monoxide, and so on).
 For the sake of the reader's sanity, these details will be left to lay on the shore where they were found.

 From all of the above discussion, one might correctly conclude that, though the blood supply of the liver is clearly subject to some regulation, it does not seem to be particularly closely tied to its metabolic rate - certainly not to the same extent as the cerebral circulation is tied to cerebral metabolism, for example.
 This is reasonably correct.
-The most important regulatory mechanisms, such as the portal post-prandial flow increase or the hepatic arterial buffer response, are really not designed to match supply to demand - they appear to be focused on the
+The most important regulatory mechanisms, such as the portal post-prandial flow increase or the hepatic arterial buffer response, are really not designed to match supply to demand - they appear to be focused on the management of substrate delivery for the whole organism, rather than the liver itself.

 Thus, the liver must adjust to fluctuating oxygen delivery in other ways.
 Namely, it alters its oxygen extraction ratio.
 Lutz et al (1975) found that the relationship between oxygen extraction and blood flow was essentially linear, i.e. as oxygen delivery to the liver decreased, it extracted more and more oxygen, until essentially all of it was gone and the hepatic venous blood ran black with anoxia.
 As one can clearly see from this diagram from the original paper, the extraction ratio trends towards 100%.